 Renting a kayak, canoe or paddleboard and paddling in on your own does not mean you can park your vessel and snorkel at the Captain Cook Monument.
 Because of the extremely delicate nature of the reef and the number of visitors to the bay, in order to launch from the pier at Napo'opo'o beach park and land at Ka'awaloa near the Captain Cook Monument, you must travel with an authorized kayak tour company.
 There are 3 such companies at Napo’opo’o.

 These regulations are necessary in order to help preserve the integrity of the delicate marine ecosystem.
-For more information visit Hawaii's State Parks - Kealakekua Bay.
+For more information visit the Hawaii State Parks Kealakekua Bay website.

 Don't expect much of a beach at Napo'op'o as most of the sand was removed in 1992 by Hurricane Iniki.
 But it makes for a good launching point, and at certain times of the day, particularly early morning, you stand a good chance of spotting Spinner Dolphins as you paddle across the bay.
 Napo'op'o is also a good entry for Scuba diving.